 - When a group of teachers noticed students avoiding questions because they feared they would look dumb, they designated “Ask a Stupid Question Day” to serve as a safe space for any and all questions to be asked.

-If you enjoyed these Writing Questions, please share on Facebook, Twitter, and/or Pinterest. and/or Pinterest.
+If you enjoyed these Writing Questions for All Ages, please share them on Facebook, Twitter, Pinterest, TikTok, or elsewhere.
 I appreciate it!

 creator and curator